andreaseirich/ChatCompanion/README.md

 ❌ **Promise perfect detection** — The system is not 100% accurate.
 Some risky conversations may not be detected, and some safe conversations may be flagged incorrectly.

 ❌ **Make medical, psychological, or legal claims** — ChatCompanion is a supportive tool, not a medical, psychological, or legal instrument.
+See 'Safety note' above.

 ❌ **Replace trusted adults or professional help** — This tool helps awareness and encourages seeking help.
 It is not a replacement for talking to trusted adults, counselors, or professional support services.
+See 'Safety note' above.

 ❌ **Guarantee safety** — ChatCompanion is a tool to help awareness, not a definitive safety guarantee.